Big Line Bundles over Arithmetic Varieties: Equidistribution Theory

 We can also view $O(x)$ as a finite subset of $\xcv$ for any place $v$.
 Define \textit{the probability measure associated to $x$} by

 where $\delta_z$ is the Dirac measure of $z$ in $\xcv$.

 Associated to $\lbb$, there is a \textit{v-adic canonical measure} $c_1(\lbb)_v^{n-1}$ of total volume $\deg_{\lb}(X)$ over the space $\xcv$ for any place $v$.
 When $v$ is archimedean, the measure $c_1(\lbb)_v^{n-1}$ is simply the usual differential form in the smooth case and extended to the general case by resolution of singularities and some limit process.
-For limits of volume forms we refer to \cite[Proposition 3.1.5]{Zh4}.
-When $v$ is non-archimedean, the canonical measure $c_1(\lbb)_v^{n-1}$ is defined by Chambert-Loir in \cite{Ch1}.
+For limits of volume forms, we refer to \cite{BT}, \cite{De} in the analytic setting, and \cite{Ma}, \cite{Ch1}, \cite{Zh5} in the arithmetic setting.
+When $v$ is non-archimedean, the canonical measure $c_1(\lbb)_v^{n-1}$ is defined by Chambert-Loir in \cite{Ch2}.
 We will describe it in more details when we prove equidistribution at non-archimedean places.